-Have adequate vegetable and fiber intake to help feed the good bacteria in the gut since the pastries and alcohol tend to feed the harmful bacteria.
+Have adequate vegetable and fiber intake to help feed the good bacteria in the gut since pastries and alcohol tend to feed the harmful bacteria.
 An unsweetened Greek yogurt with fresh fruits or chia seeds would be a good way to end a meal to feed beneficial bacteria too.

-Have adequate amount of proteins to balance out your blood sugar while you enjoy more sweets and chocolates.
+Have an adequate amount of proteins to balance out your blood sugar while you enjoy more sweets and chocolates.
 The amino acids will also help keep your neurotransmitters in balance and help you stay in a good mood.

-B vitamins (like vitamin B6, B12, and folate), vitamin C and magnesium are key nutrients to help keep our liver, adrenal glands and brain happy while we stay up later and party more.
+B vitamins (like vitamin B6, B12, and folate), vitamin C, and magnesium are key nutrients to help keep our liver, adrenal glands, and brain happy while we stay up later and party more.
 You can search for foods rich in these nutrients and add these foods to your feast.

-Choose and add in healthy oils/ fats, and reduce unhealthy fats.
+Choose and add healthy oils/ fats, and reduce unhealthy fats.
 Not all fats and calories are the same, consuming healthy oils can help you stay in shape and keep your brain happy after the holiday season.